-Sodium channel disorders: Abnormalities in the structure and/or function of the sodium channel can lead to channelopathies leading to diseases like epilepsy, hyperkalemic periodic paralysis, Brugada syndrome, cerebellar ataxia, anosmia, atrial fibrillation, sudden infant death syndrome, long QT syndrome, erythromelalgia and pain syndromes.
+Sodium channel disorders: Abnormalities in the structure and/or function of sodium channels can cause channelopathies.
+These can lead to diseases such as epilepsy, hyperkalemic periodic paralysis, Brugada syndrome, cerebellar ataxia, anosmia, atrial fibrillation, sudden infant death syndrome, long QT syndrome, erythromelalgia, and other pain syndromes.

-Pheochromocytoma: It is a tumor arising from the chromaffin cells of the adrenal medulla.
-Normally, epinephrine is the major output of the chromaffin cells, but in pheochromocytoma, the tumor produces mainly NE with or without epinephrine.
-However, in extra-adrenal pheochromocytomas only NE is produced.
+Pheochromocytoma: This is a tumor arising from the chromaffin cells of the adrenal medulla.
+Normally, epinephrine is the major output of chromaffin cells.
+In pheochromocytoma, the tumor produces mainly norepinephrine (NE), with or without epinephrine.
+However, in extra-adrenal pheochromocytomas, only NE is produced.

 Two noteworthy points - I) Nigrostriatal pathway of substantia nigra is pro-movement.
 II) Internal segment of globus pallidus is key - inhibit it to initiate movement and activate it to reduce movement (internal segment is anti-movement).